onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
       Hare has first-class support for tests via the `@test` attribute on functions.
-You can run the tests for this sample program by running "hare test" in the directory where this file is present.
+You can run the tests for this sample program by running `hare test` in the directory where this file is present.

       Our simple sample here is a [bubble sort] implementation.
 You may already know that this is not a very good sort algorithm&nbsp;&mdash; you will